XenonShawn/1brc/writeup.md

 std::map<std::string, Information> measurements;
 ```

-Then we parse each row for the measurement and toss it into the map.
+We then parse each row for the measurement and toss it into the map.

 ```C++
 std::string row;